Dino Bravo: Grand Prix Wrestling (1972–1974)

 Bravo made his debut in Grand Prix Wrestling on August 25, 1972, defeating Frenchy Martin at a match in Quebec City.
 In November 1972 he began teaming with Brito, and on November 20 the duo captured what would be Bravo's first title when they defeated Gilles Poisson and Killer Kowalski to capture the Grand Prix Tag Team Championship.
-The team would continue into 1973, facing Poisson and Kowalksi in rematches, as well as taking on The Vachons (Butcher Vachon and Mad Dog Vachon).
-Bravo and Brito finally lost the titles on July 24, 1974, when they were defeated by The Cuban Assassin's in Truro, Nova Scotia.
+The team would continue into 1973, facing Poisson and Kowalksi in rematches, as well as taking on the Vachons (Butcher Vachon and Mad Dog Vachon).
+Bravo and Brito finally lost the titles on July 24, 1974, when they were defeated by the Cuban Assassins in Truro, Nova Scotia.

 NWA Hollywood (1974–1975)

-Bravo then jumped to NWA Hollywood, making his debut on November 7, 1974, in Bakersfield, CA and pinning The Canadian Wolfman.
-Teaming with Victor Rivera he soon captured the NWA Hollywood Tag-Team Championship and defended against teams such as Don Arnold & Gilles Poisson.
-They also faced the duo of Greg Valentine and John Tolos, and The Hollywood Blondes (Buddy Roberts and Jerry Brown).
+Bravo then jumped to NWA Hollywood, making his debut on November 7, 1974, in Bakersfield, California, and pinning The Canadian Wolfman.
+Teaming with Victor Rivera, he soon captured the NWA Hollywood Tag-Team Championship and defended against teams such as Gilles Poisson and Don Arnold.
+They also faced the duo of Greg Valentine and John Tolos, and the Hollywood Blondes (Buddy Roberts and Jerry Brown).

 International Wrestling Association (1975)

-Reforming his team with Gino Brito the two jumped to the International Wrestling Association on March 9, 1975 but were defeated in their debut by IWA Tag-Team Champions The Mongols in Charlotte, North Carolina.
+Reforming his team with Brito, the two jumped to the International Wrestling Association (IWA) on March 9, 1975, but were defeated in their debut by IWA Tag-Team Champions The Mongols in Charlotte, North Carolina.
 The loss was just the start of a series of matches between the two teams, but Bravo and Brito were unable to capture the IWA tag-team titles.
-Dino Bravo ventured into singles competition extensively for the first time in his career and challenged Bulldog Brower on July 7, 1975 in Roanoke, VA for the IWA North American Championship.
+Bravo ventured into singles competition extensively for the first time in his career and challenged Bulldog Brower for the IWA North American Championship in Roanoke, Virginia, on July 7, 1975.
 Browser defeated Bravo via disqualification.
-Bravo earned rematches in August and September 1975 but each match saw the victor only win via disqualification.
+Bravo earned rematches in August and September 1975, but each match saw the victor only win via disqualification.

 Georgia Championship Wrestling (1975–1976)

-After a brief stop in Maple Leaf Wrestling in November 1975, Dino Bravo then travelled to another National Wrestling Alliance territory in Georgia Championship Wrestling.
-Bravo made his debut on December 5, 1975 and battled Tony Charles to a draw at a house show in Atlanta, GA.
-After going undefeated against Beautiful Bruce, Roger Kirby, and Ron Starr he formed a team with Jerry Brisco.
-The new team faced other GWF tandems of the time, including Rip Hawk and Roger Kirby, Bob Orton Jr. and Bob Roop, Karl Von Steiger and The Alaskan (Jay York), and Frank Goodish and The Missouri Mauler (Larry Hamilton).
+After a brief stop in Maple Leaf Wrestling in November 1975, Bravo travelled to another National Wrestling Alliance territory in Georgia Championship Wrestling (GCW).
+Bravo made his debut on December 5, 1975, and battled Tony Charles to a draw at a house show in Atlanta, Georgia.
+After going undefeated against Beautiful Bruce, Roger Kirby and Ron Starr, Bravo formed a team with Jerry Brisco.
+The new team faced other GCW tandems of the time, including Rip Hawk and Roger Kirby, Bob Orton Jr. and Bob Roop, Karl Von Steiger and the Alaskan (Jay York) and Frank Goodish and the Missouri Mauler (Larry Hamilton).